libremesh/lime-build/README.md

 For work in developer mode (uses lime readwrite repository instead readonly one)

     make T=rspro DEV=1 build

+To use a specific branch (this should be done first time you run make)

+    make T=rspro LIME_GIT_BRANCH=myFeature build

+To change the LiMe branch once you have executed make for first time

+    cd build/lime-packages && git checkout myFeature

 ---------------------------------------------------------------------------------
 To see list of avaiable targets run: